Passenger Ship Website - www.simplonpc.co.uk - Simplon Postcards Home - Recent Updates - Search - Copyright Information - Contact Simplon

 Devon Belle II (2) (K.J.Bridge: 1997-2001)

 K.J.Bridge ran a variety of vessels at Plymouth in the period under consideration.
 In 1977 K.T.Bridge was running the Duke of Edinburgh (1949, 27 grt).
 She was an ex-Thames vessel, which came to the Dart in 1972 and to Plymouth in 1973, serving with various owners.
 By 1983 ownership had passed to K.J.Bridge (son?).
 In 1989 she went to V.W.Bristow when K.J.Bridge replaced her with the new Devon Belle II (1).
-In 1994 Devon Belle II (1) went to G.H.Riddall on the Dart as Dartmouth Princess in exchange for the Queen of Helford.
-By 1997 K.J.Bridge was running the Devon Belle, formerly G.H.Riddall's Dartmothian and the former Duke of Edinburgh, renamed as Devon Belle II (2).
+In 1994 Devon Belle II (1) went to G.H.Ridalls on the Dart as Dartmouth Princess in exchange for the Queen of Helford.
+By 1997 K.J.Bridge was running the Devon Belle, formerly G.H.Ridalls Dartmothian and the former Duke of Edinburgh, renamed as Devon Belle II (2).

 Salmon postcard of Duke of Edinburgh